elcicd/el-CICD-docs/foundations.md

 #### Namespaces

 Namespaces act as a virtual Container Orchestration Platform, allowing the running containers acting as an application to appear to operate in virtual isolation.
-This concept will be leveraged to represent environments
+This concept will be leveraged to represent environments.

 [**NOTE**: Kubernetes initiated the concept of namespaces in the container orchestration space, and OKD extended that concept and refers to them as _Projects_.
 This can be confusing at times when referring to a Project in el-CICD or in OKD, so el-CICD uses the namespace monicker whenever possible.]